-The asking prices of most homes on the market typically reflect the current state of the market and usually mirror the prices for which similar homes in the area have recently sold for .
-When determining a your buying strategy with respect to any offers, you must establish a clear understanding between your budget thresholds (keeping in mind all the additional costs of buying a home like property transfer tax, moving costs, etc) and the realities in the marketplace which ultimately dictate the pricing home sellers can expect for any property you are interested in.Existing market dynamics are always the primary factor in determining a property’s value regardless of the other attributes of a home or property.
-Here are the 3 types of market conditions to keep in mind and understand how they may affect your house hunt and purchase.
+The asking prices of most homes typically reflect the current state of the market and mirror the prices for which similar homes in the area have recently sold for.
+When determining your buying strategy with respect to any offers, you must establish a clear understanding between your budget limits (keeping in mind all the additional costs of buying a home) and the realities in the marketplace that ultimately dictate the pricing home sellers can expect for any property you are interested in.Existing market dynamics are always the primary factor in determining a property’s value, regardless of the other attributes of a home or property.
+Here are the 3 types of market conditions to keep in mind and understand how they may affect your home search and purchase.

 Other factors that influence market value are:

 The proximity of the home to amenities such as schools, parks, public transportation and shopping districts will affect its status on the market.
 Additionally, the quality of neighbourhood planning and future plans for development will influence a home’s current market value as well.

 The age, size, layout, style and quality of construction of the building will all affect a property’s market value.
 So will the size, shape, privacy and landscaping of the yard.